ADHD Treatments and ADD Treatments

 ADHD and ADD Explained

-Children and adolescents who struggle with attention deficit hyperactivity disorder (ADHD) require proper diagnosis so that an effective plan of action for ADHD treatment can be put into place.
-Although symptoms of ADHD and ADD can be difficult to deal with, developing the skills and structure necessary to achieve one’s personal potential is not an insurmountable task.
+Children and adolescents who struggle with Attention Deficit Hyperactivity Disorder (ADHD) require proper diagnosis so that an effective plan of action for ADHD treatment can be put into place.
+Although symptoms of ADHD and ADD can be difficult to deal with, developing the skills and structure necessary to achieve one’s personal potential is not insurmountable.

 ADHD is characterized by varying degrees of hyperactivity, impulsivity, and/or inattention that can interfere with school, work, emotional, and social functioning.

 There are two main types of ADHD: